What can we learn from a pile of feathers and snarge?

 Vocabulary: snarge, forensic ornithology, trace evidence, diagnostic characteristics, morphological characteristics, non-native species

 Next Generation Science Standards: LS2.A: Interdependent Relationships in Ecosystems, LS4.D: Biodiversity and Humans, ETS2.B: Influence of Engineering, Technology, and Science on Society and the Natural World.
-Builds towards performance expectations MS-LS2–3, HS-LS2–7, and HS-ETS1–3.
+Can be used to build towards performance expectations MS-LS2–3, HS-LS2–7, and HS-ETS1–3.

 Collisions between birds and airplanes can result in a range of damage, the most severe being the kind that brought down US Airways Flight 1549 into the Hudson River in 2009.
 A flock of Canada geese snuffed out both engines on that plane shortly after takeoff.
 To prevent future bird-related calamities, airlines need to know which species are most likely to get entangled with aircraft in the first place.